Can Duqm be Arab world's next 'great city?'

 Chat with us in Facebook Messenger.
 Find out what's happening in the world as it unfolds.

 (CNN)The town of Duqm was once a sleepy outpost on Oman's central eastern seaboard.
-Located roughly 330 miles south of the nation's capital, Muscat, it has been home to fishermen, their families for generations.
+Located roughly 330 miles south of the nation's capital, Muscat, it has been home to fishermen and their families for generations.

 But things are changing fast.